Are you looking for the best places to visit in Shropshire? From exploring Ludlow to Iron Bridge, this is what to do in Shropshire!

 I always love places that have a wonderful blend of culture, history, outdoor activities, and of course delicious food.
 Well, Shropshire has all of that and a lot more.

-If you’re planning a trip here, then this blog post is packed full of the best places to go in Shropshire.
-I promise you you’re going to have such an amazing time here, so keep on reading.
+If you’re planning a trip here, then this blog post is packed full of the best things to do in Shropshire.
+I promise you you’re going to have such an amazing time here, so keep on reading!